(re-release from November 11th, 2020)

 The other part of my motivation comes from the specific scientific targets we have, like to transform our current linear chemical economy into a circular economy approach.
 In this way, we can make use of things which are considered to be at the end of their life, and which are easily and sustainably available.
 This is contrast to what happens today in our linear economy, where we take fossil fuels and eventually everything is either burned or ends up in landfill.

 Fantastic.
-So this month we’re looking back over the past ten years to see what’s changed in terms of women’s position in academia.
-Eight years ago you gave an interview to us where you mentioned that perhaps there’s an outdated idea of what an engineer or scientist’s life looks like.
+So we'd like to look back over the past ten years to see what’s changed in terms of women’s position in academia.
+In 2012 you gave an interview to us where you mentioned that perhaps there’s an outdated idea of what an engineer or scientist’s life looks like.
 Is that still the case, do you think?

 I think that’s still the view, yes.
 In the meantime, I’ve talked to lots of female students telling me “I’m thinking about academia because I saw so-and-so working in that field”.
 It’s a major point that you need diversity in the people who fill certain positions.